Pyrdacor/Ambermoon/FileSpecs/Labdata.md

 A block's dimension is 512x512x341 so values of 255 for x and y are used to center objects.
 Note that the given position is the center of the object.

 The object group section contains 66 bytes per object group.
+2 byte header, and 8 objects with 8 bytes each.

 Note that the object data index is 1-based and 0 means "no object".
 The latter is used to mark unused/empty object entries.
 When you load the object data below they might be 0-based so you have to subtract 1 to get the right object data for non-empty objects.